Translate

 • Giving all pupils the opportunity to experience the “wider world”.
 Responding to pupils’ diverse learning needs

-• Overcoming potential barriers to learning and assessment for individuals and groups of pupils
+• Overcoming potential barriers to learning and assessment for individuals and groups of pupils in line with our SEND and Inclusion Policy

 • As children’s special needs are identified, appropriate measures are put in place, using expert advice where necessary, to develop the children as independent learners within the bounds of their SEN/Disability.